-No. of Lecture Hours/Week: 4
+Total Teaching Hours: 72 No. of Lecture Hours/Week: 4

-СО Course Outcomes Cognitive PSO No. Students who complete this course will be able to Level No. CO1 Use binary and hexadecimal number systems and their mathematical operations U, An PSO1 CO2 Understand Boolean algebra and logic gates U, An, Ap PSO1 CO3 Analyse arithmetic and sequential digital circuits An PSO15 CO4 Use 8085 microprocessor for various operations U, Ap PSO3 CO5 Write C++ programs Ap, C PSO18 CO6 Familiarize Object Oriented Programming in C++ AP, C PSO18
+СО Course Outcomes Cognitive PSO No. Students who complete this course will be able to Level No. CO1 Use binary and hexadecimal number systems and their mathematical operations U, An PSO1 CO2 Understand Boolean algebra and logic gates U, An, Ap PSO1 CO3 Analyse arithmetic and sequential digital circuits An PSO15 CO4 Understand the concepts of digital imaging U, Ap PSO3